ajaypatel-8/mlb-games/README.md

 - Savant game feeds: links to Baseball Savant's in-depth game feeds are provided for each completed game
 - Lineup modals: pop up modals containing summaries of a team's lineup and pitchers from each completed

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).Thank you for visiting!
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Thank you for visiting!